Grant Guidelines for RTP

 Through its mission, Mid-America Arts Alliance (M-AAA) strengthens communities and improves lives through extraordinary cultural experiences.
 M-AAA recognizes the important roles that arts and culture organizations and artists play in making our region more vital.
 Thanks in part to generous support from the National Endowment for the Arts (NEA), M-AAA invites eligible organizations to apply for underwriting for projects of artistic excellence and artistic merit that meet the Regional Touring Programs objectives and criteria.

-The Regional Touring Program (RTP) is designed to support organizations and artists across the M-AAA region (Arkansas, Missouri, Nebraska, Oklahoma, and Texas) in their efforts to engage and deepen the impact of arts programming on regional and underserved audiences through exposure to, interaction with, and outreach created to support a combination of activities.
+The Regional Touring Program (RTP) is designed to support organizations and artists across the M-AAA region (Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas) in their efforts to engage and deepen the impact of arts programming on regional and underserved audiences through exposure to, interaction with, and outreach created to support a combination of activities.
 Through this grant program, M-AAA underwrites up to 50% of M-AAA’s regional state arts agency roster artists’ fees or 25% of other regional artists’ fees for at least one public presentation preceded by complementary educational activity.

 Organizations are urged to review M-AAA’s General Terms and Conditions prior to applying for any M-AAA grant program.
 That document includes a glossary for clarification of terminology used in all M-AAA grant program guidelines.

 Eligible projects require two parts: complementary educational activity and a public feature presentation.
 Complementary activity can include, but is not limited to: exhibition, lecture/demonstration, master class, residency, workshop, and other creative approaches to engage the community in the work of the featured artist or art form.
 The complementary activity can be provided by a local scholar/educator or artist who works with similar themes or the same art form as that involved in the feature presentation.